Today's Articles

 *On this date in 1936, the Maryland Supreme Court ruled against segregation at the University of Maryland Law School.

-In winning the right Murray to enter the University of Maryland Law School, Marshall argued eloquently in the case, "What's at stake here is more than the rights of my client.
+In winning Murray the right to enter the University of Maryland Law School, Marshall argued eloquently in the case, "What's at stake here is more than the rights of my client.
 It's the moral commitment stated in our country's creed."
-Marshall's achievement led him to be, by 1950, one of the country's leading American Civil Rights lawyers, spearheading the movement for Black rights in the south.
+Marshall's achievement led him to be, by 1950, one of the country's leading American Civil Rights lawyers, spearheading the movement for Black rights in the South.

 Reference: